-Multimorbidity places a high economic burden to the Ontario's
+Multimorbidity places a high economic burden to the Ontario's health care system.

 • Total cost for cohort was \$26,454,246,811 or 86% of (allocatable) provincial health care spending in 2009.

 Hospitalization costs remain a primary cost driver for total health care costs, irrespective of the number of health conditions, age groups and service types.